olle-johannesson/movies-for-pixi/src/movies/pulp_fiction_1994.md

 director: "Quentin Tarantino"

-summary: "A sequence of hard-boiled tough guys who gets sequentially suprised."
+summary: "A sequence of tough guys gets non-sequentially suprised."

 comment: "Whenever someone makes a tarantino-list, this–unlike any other of his films–has to be on it"